statichunt/statichunt/content/themes/gatsby-portfolio-dev.md

 ## Theme Features

 - Eslint/Prettier configured
-- Scores 100% on a11y / Performance / PWA / SEO
+- SEO Scores 100%
 - PWA (desktop & mobile)
 - Easy to customize
 - Nice project structure
 - Amazing illustrations by Undraw.co
 - Tablet & mobile friendly
-- Continuous deployment with Vercel
-- Or with Netlify, check Netlify branch
+- Continuous deployment with Vercel Or with Netlify, check Netlify branch
 - A contact form protected by Google Recaptcha
 - Can be deployed with one click
 - Functional components with Recompose React Hooks! ready to migrate to React hooks!
-- Fetches your Github pinned projects with most stars (You could customize this if you wish)
 - One click deployment to Vercel